 Latrines were also among the important Roman civil buildings but the adjacent building was mistakenly identified as a brothel in some books.
 Though it would be only natural for Efes to have a brothel as a harbor city, it wouldn't be realistic to think the neighborhood of the upper-class facing a brothel and the elite having to come across the seafarers all day long.
 The idea of having a brothel for the upper-class usually comes from being ignorant of the hetaera tradition.

 The Grand Theater built in Hellenistic style during the rule of Lysimachus was under reconstruction in year 55.
-Two diazomas divided the 22,000 holding cavea into three segments, each of which was higher than the one in the front and the sides of the cavea were shortened 1,5 m. each forming a semi-circle to provide a better view for the audience.
+Two diazomas divided the 22,000 holding cavea into three segments, each of which was higher than the one in the front and the sides of the cavea were shortened 1,5 m. each forming a semi-circle to provide a better view of the audience.
 Workmen constructing the skene must have welcomed the unplanned break in astonishment when thousands suddenly entered the theater screaming “Great is Artemis Ephesia”.
 It is a common belief that one of the New Testament authors, Apostle St. John and Virgin Mary came to Ephesia and Virgin Mary lived here until she passed away.
 Ephesos is also known as being home to a considerable Jewish community besides being the largest center of commerce in Asia, according to historian Aelius Aristides.
 St. Paul had preached in the synagogue of Ephesus on his second missionary journey.
 He came to Ephesus once again a year later and presumably stayed here between years 52 and 55.
 But the Ephesians, whose income largely depended on the pilgrims to the Temple of Artemis, were worried that St. Paul's preaching would put them out of business.
 Demetrius the silversmith who was in the business of selling models of the temple and the goddess cult statue raised a riot against St. Paul, thousands joined him instantly.
 The angry upheaval was in no way close to the pleasing tones at the concert of Sting of the legendary “The Police” in 1993 at the Ephesos theater.
 St. Paul has left the city after the riot.